 Honeymooning in the romantic, tale-as-old-as-time country of Italy never goes out of style.
-It’s as popular as ever, but travel agents are noticing that visitors to this honeymoon destination in 2020 are doing things differently.
+It’s as popular as ever, but travel agents are noticing that visitors to this honeymoon destination in 2022 are doing things differently.
 First and foremost, they’re choosing to travel during off months (April, May, September, October) to avoid large crowds and sky-high prices.
-“Food and wine are the cornerstone of any good Italian trip, which are also insights into the local culture,” shares Waigand.
+“Food and wine are the cornerstone of any good Italian trip, which are also insights into the local culture,” shares Jennifer Polito Waigand, of Travel Reimagined, an independent affiliate of McCabe World Travel.
 One of her favorite properties in Tuscany is Il Borro, a 12th century medieval village that was purchased by the Ferragamo family in the 90s and restored to be both a hotel and a working farm and artisan village.
 “This getaway is very popular with the locals who like to come for weekends,” she says.
 “Here guests can do everything from cooking classes, wine tasting, walking trails, view special art collections and wellness experiences.”

-You can’t beat the guarantee of pristine, sandy beach-clad oceans coupled with luxury a honeymoon in the Maldives, an island chain off the coast of southwest India in the Laccadive Sea.
-“A trip to the Maldives is ideal for those looking for a laid back honeymoon experience—taking in a gorgeous sunset from the porch of your private villa kind of trip,” says Belcher.
-“From a private fishing trip on a traditional dhoni to world renowned scuba diving to a sunset sail, your honeymoon planner can create a custom itinerary that matches your interests.”
+You can’t beat the guarantee of pristine, sandy beach-clad oceans coupled with luxury overwater bungalows and stunning scenery.
+That’s just a glimpse of what you can expect from a honeymoon in the Maldives, an island chain off the coast of southwest India in the Laccadive Sea.
+“A trip to the Maldives is ideal for those looking for a laid back honeymoon experience—taking in a gorgeous sunset from the porch of your private villa kind of trip,” says Teresa Belcher, travel agent and founder of Honeymoon Islands, Inc. “From a private fishing trip on a traditional dhoni to world renowned scuba diving to a sunset sail, your honeymoon planner can create a custom itinerary that matches your interests.”
 For those wanting to rejuvenate, Belcher says the Maldives is the place to go.
 She recommends staying at the Four Seasons Resort Maldives at Landaa Giraavaru.

 With so much to see and so many different islands to travel to, Goldberg-Glazer likes to make this a multi-stop trip.
 “Depending on how long the couple has that might be two or three islands,” she says.
 “A couple may start at the Ritz-Carlton Maui and then head to the quiet of the Big Island, and the Fairmont Orchid.”
 While in Maui, she recommends enjoying a helicopter tour of the island and a sunset sail, or a sunrise trip to Haleakala.
-“On the Big Island, visit Volcanoes National Park, enjoy star gazing, or even ziplining,” she adds.
+“On the Big Island, visit Volcanoes National Park, enjoy star gazing, or even zip lining,” she adds.